 TLDR: Yes, your child is safe at school.
-But, not all schools have the same safety and security protocols.
+But, not everywhere has the same school safety and security protocols.
 Schools have to deal with natural disasters, bullying, violence, and substance abuse.
 Now, school shootings are increasing.
 Each school handles active shooter incidents differently.
 Our recommendation is to have training for teachers and students, and lockdown devices.

 Parents always want the best for their children.